NrgCristi/HeartiumServer/README.md

 You Can Download EasyInstaller Here: https://github.com/Kyiro/Fortnite-ManifestsArchive/releases/tag/1.2 Then Create A Text Document On whichever location you want Then Open The Document
-Then Add FortniteClient-Win64-Shipping.exe and this argument: -skippathcheck Then Click File Then Click Save As And Name It Launcher.bat (if another launcher.bat exists you need to replace it) Then Make Sure To Save It In The Win64 Path
+Then Paste FortniteClient-Win64-Shipping.exe and this argument: -skippathcheck Then Click File Then Click Save As And Name It Launcher.bat (if another launcher.bat exists you need to replace it) Then Make Sure To Save It In The Win64 Path
 Then Run It